-I love pickled ostrich fern fiddleheads, and my recipe for crisp vinegar fiddlehead pickles is one of the most popular recipes on this site (if you’re not a fermenter, try those first).
-I love the old pickles too, and by old I mean naturally fermented pickles–kosher dills, if you will.
+I love pickled ostrich fern fiddleheads, and my recipe for crisp vinegar fiddlehead pickles is one of the most popular recipes on this site (if you're not a fermenter, try those first).
+I love the old pickles too, and by old I mean naturally fermented pickles.
+These ones are made from fiddlehead ferns.

 After my knotweed pickles turned out so good (thanks to my friend Jacqui over in France for turning me onto that) I decided to turn my attention back to the fiddleheads and give them another go.
 Fermenting fiddlehead ferns is a little different than knotweed though, since, unlike the bamboo-ey shoots, fiddleheads need to be blanched in boiling water before pickling or suspending in liquid, since otherwise they'll give off an ugly looking black water, and could turn black themselves.